MJ Delaney x Fashion Revolution

 Delaney, who graduated with a Double First in Oxford in 2007 but quickly turned to film, has mileage in this: last October, she teamed up with Project Everyone, UNICEF and the Bill & Melinda Gates, to create a new video to raise awareness of the #FreedomForGirls campaign which has been created to support the International Day of the Girl.

-Against all the codes of the pop music video, Delaney - a master of the well-placed phrase - inserts startling, horrifying truths: every five minutes a girl dies as a result of violence, one in four girls gets married as a child, 63 million girls have undergone female genital mutilation.
+Through the codes of the pop music video, Delaney - a master of the well-placed phrase - inserts startling truths: every five minutes a girl dies as a result of violence, one in four girls gets married as a child, 63 million girls have undergone female genital mutilation.
 The energy of the work throws you wide open, the reality punches you in the gut.

-At the end of the video, the text reads: “Millions of people make our clothes, too many live in poverty, exploitation or danger.
+At the end: “Millions of people make our clothes, too many live in poverty, exploitation or danger.
 With one question we can change that who made my clothes?
 Join the Fashion Revolution.
 Demand a fair, safe and more transparent industry.”

 It is an urgent message from a group of phenomenal talents; let’s heed it.